An independent research database No paid placement · No referral fees

 AS 4859 Materials for thermal insulation

-Insulation product performance specs (R-value, fire rating, vapour permeability) for batts, blow-in, foam.
+Insulation product performance specs (R-value, fire rating, vapour permeability) for batts, blow-in and foam.

 NCC / BCA National Construction Code

 The umbrella code that incorporates many of the standards above.
-Replaced the Building Code of Australia (BCA) in name but same underlying framework.
+Replaced the Building Code of Australia (BCA) in name but the same underlying framework.
+Adopted (sometimes with variations) by each state and territory.

 02